skylantix/Website/skylantix_philosophy_training.md

 If Skylantix has a good year, members feel it too.
 Some years that means better hardware, more features, or free upgrades.
 Some years, it means no bill in December.
 When Skylantix wins, everyone wins.

 **Key Principles:**
-- Surplus profits split 50/50: reinvestment and community donations
+- Surplus profits split 50/50: reinvestment in an endowment to help prices stay low long term and community donations
 - Members vote on allocation priorities
 - Early member rewards at viability milestones
 - Community grants and zero-interest loans